-The Search Advisory Committee assisting in the search for a new president of the Tennessee College of Applied Technology at Knoxville will hold its orientation meeting and public forum Sept.
-5 at the college’s main campus in Pulaski.
+The Search Advisory Committee assisting in the search for a new president of the Tennessee College of Applied Technology at Pulaski will hold its orientation meeting and public forum Jan.
+10 at the college’s main campus in Pulaski.

 The meeting is scheduled for 1 p.m.
-ET Wednesday, Sept.
-5 in Building A, Conference Room A, at the TCAT Knoxville main campus, 1100 Liberty Street, Knoxville.
-The meeting will open with a forum in which members of the public and college community can express their views about the search and the characteristics and skills the next president should have.
+CT in the college’s main administration and classroom building at 1233 East College Street, Pulaski.
+The meeting will open with a forum in which members of the public and the college community can express their views about the search and the characteristics the next president should have.

 The Tennessee College of Applied Technology at Memphis, Southwest Tennessee Community College, and the Tennessee Higher Education Commission are reaching out to students of Vatterott Career College and L’Ecole Culinaire campuses in Memphis that closed on Monday.

 Vatterott Educational Centers Inc. announced Monday that it is closing all of its institutions in several states, effective immediately.
 It operated three campuses in Memphis: Vatterott Career College’s locations on Appling Farms Parkway and Dividend Drive and L’Ecole Culinaire in Cordova.

 Board of Regents honors Gov. Bill Haslam, hears update on new Warranty program, approves new technical programs

 The Tennessee Board of Regents today named the building housing the Tennessee College of Applied Technology Murfreesboro’s Smyrna Campus and Nissan Training Center as “The Bill Haslam Center” in honor of Gov. Bill Haslam.